Specialist: Communication and Interaction

 Needs Descriptors

-• The speech, language and communication needs (SLCN) are likely to be complex and enduring.
+• has speech, language and communication needs (SLCN) which are complex and enduring.

-• The child or young person may be limited in their use of verbal and non-verbal communication skills relating to both receptive and expressive language, which substantially impacts on their ability to communicate for social purposes and/or engage in learning.
+• may be limited in their use of verbal and non-verbal communication skills relating to both receptive and expressive language, which impacts on their ability to communicate for social purposes and/or engage in learning.

-• The child or young person may require a systemic programme to develop joint attention and experience repeated positive interactions.
+• may require a systemic programme to develop joint attention and experience repeated positive interactions.

-• It is likely that the child or young person will have other co -existing needs.
+• is likely to have other co -existing needs.
 The complexity of need is likely to be high.

-• Specialist support from school / setting staff with high levels of adaptation, will be required.
+• has specialist support from school / setting staff with high levels of adaptation.

-• The Speech and Language Therapy Service are likely to be involved to support education staff and families.
+• Is likely to have The Speech and Language Therapy Service involved to support the family and education staff.

 Expressive Language

-• The child or young person will have communication needs that require individual alternative and/or augmentative communication strategies e.g. Signs or symbols
+• require individual alternative and/or augmentative communication strategies e.g., Signs or Symbols.

-• The child or young person may be unable to functionally communicate their needs.
+• be unable to functionally communicate their needs.

 Receptive Language